nhlben/Algorithmic-Trading-Based-on-Imaging-Price-Trends/README.md

 ### Training

 The image dataset is splitted with 70% training, 30% validation by default.
+The data are from 1993-01-01 to 2005-12-31.
 The default CNN, DenseNet, EfficientNet and ViT are available for training.
 Notice that ViT resizes the image into square dimensions.
 The best model will be saved according to the save path.

 To train the images, run